 Complex trusts are allowed to deduct distributions made to beneficiaries.
 All trusts that are not simple or grantor trusts are classified as complex trusts.
 For complex trusts, the trustee should determine if a distribution of the current year’s income makes sense and if it is allowed in the trust instrument.
+Consider the following when year-end planning for trusts.

 A trust instrument may give the trustee discretion as to making distributions or not to the beneficiaries.
 If a distribution of income is made, the trust takes a distribution deduction.
 The income passes through to the beneficiary on a Schedule K-1.